 If you don’t have a lot of experience, you might feel lost when applying for a customer service representative job.
-Fortunately, I’ve helped thousands of associates get their foot in the door and land an entry level position.
+Fortunately, we’ve helped thousands of associates get their foot in the door and land an entry-level position.

 The Most Important Part: Your Skills & Work Experience

 When a recruiter or interviewer is looking through customer service applications, they want to see what kind of skills you have that make you stand out.
-Even if you might be early in your career, it’s important to draw on your personal experience to showcase that you have the moxie for the job!
+Even if you might be early in your career, drawing on your personal experience is important to showcase that you have the moxie for the job!

 Do you have great computer literacy skills (Excel, Google Sheets)?
 Were you into data analysis in college?
-Took any relevant courses did you take in school?
-If you see any of those skills are needed for the job, include it!
+Did you take any relevant courses in school?
+If you see any of those skills in the job description, include them!